andikarachman/Non-Deep-Learning-Grocery-Product-Classification/README.md

 # Non-Deep Learning Grocery Product Classification

 This software uses OpenCV's feature detection and description to perform classification of grocery products.
 To use this, you first need to extract and describe keypoints using [this repo](https://github.com/andikarachman/Keypoints-Extraction-for-Grocery-Product-Classification).
-Please see the demo of the software below.
+Please see the demo of the software in the `demo.mp4` file.

 <div style="text-align:center; margin:20px" >
   <video width="640" height="480" controls>